HiMAIayas/Random-Shit/README.md

 # Random Shit
-some random shit and small project
+Some random shit of tremendously mini project of various languages because I just want to.